staeter/work-in-progress/dialogue.md

 Relationships :

 - **Acknowledgement** : An *entity* may *acknowledge* an other and recognize some aspect of that *entity*.
 That might be its existence or its legitimacy.
 It may correspond to a state recognizing the legitimacy of an other or the existence of a human being through an id card.
-It may also correspond to a *person* recognizing the legitimacy of an institution.
+It may also correspond to a *person* recognizing the legitimacy of an institution. -- wip : quite unsure about this one
 - **Contact** : Two *peoples* can connect to one an other as *contacts*.
 This contact has to be done in person by scanning a qr code from one device to the other.
 This might also be considered as an *acknowledgement* between humans of their mutual physical existence.
 This is a key notion for avoiding *sybils*.
 - **Friendship** : *Contacts* that trust one an other may link as *friends*.
 Their devices will sore one an other's encrypted data.
 They will also permit account retrieval in case all of one *person*'s devices have been lost or stolen.
 - **Circle** : A *entity* may group its *acknowledged entities* into *circles* it wants to share *content* with.
 A *circle* may correspond to a group of friends or family.
 Those groupings are only known by the *entity* sharing the *content*.